openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 First, if the repository is public, and a part of Open edX releases, follow these steps to see if anyone would like to take ownership of it:

-1. Send an email to edx-code@googlegroups.com announcing that the repository will be archived, and inquiring if anyone would like to take ownership of the repo.
+1. Post a notice to `Open edX Deprecation Announcements`_ announcing that the repository will be archived, and inquiring if anyone would like to take ownership of the repo.
 If there are no responses after 2 work days, skip to `Archive Steps`_.

 2. If someone does wish to take ownership of the repository, email the internal edX developers mailing list to see if there are any objections.
-If there are no objections after 2 work days, post to edx-code@googlegroups.com that the transfer will take place.
+If there are no objections after 2 work days, post to `Open edX Deprecation Announcements`_ that the transfer will take place.

 3. Create an IT help ticket for the repository to be transferred to the new